-Miami is the birthplace of famous people like Jason Derulo, Sean Kingston, Eva Mendes and Steve Aoki.
+Miami is the birthplace of famous people like Jason Derulo, Sean Kingston, Eva Mendes, and Steve Aoki.
 Due to its great weather and tropical scene, Miami is the home of many more celebrities.

 One of the most famous celebrities to have ever lived in Miami is the late Gianni Versace, who built a mansion called “The Villa Casa Casuarina” in South Beach.
-In 1997, he was assassinated in the entrance to his home.
+In 1997, he was assassinated at the entrance to his home.
 You can stay at Versace’s mansion for less than $600 a night.

 If entertainment is your thing, hop on a boat tour that will take you to Star Island and other prime spots where celebrities have their mansions.